Menu

 SMP can be claimed for a maximum of 39 weeks.
 It can start as early as the 11th week before the expected week of childbirth.
 This allows for maternity leave both before and after the birth.

-In order to claim SMP, the employee must inform their employer at least 15 weeks before the expected week of childbirth.
-They will also need to provide medical evidence (such as a maternity certificate) confirming the pregnancy and expected due date.
+To claim SMP, the employee must inform their employer at least 15 weeks before the expected week of childbirth.
+They must also provide medical evidence (such as a maternity certificate) confirming the pregnancy and expected due date.

 What Is Maternity Allowance?